osrf/ros2multirobotbook/src/hardware.md

 ### Mobile Robot Fleets

-Mobile robots in industrial settings are often controlled and monitored as a fleet, with a central fleet management system keeping things in check.
-For this configuration, we will focus on how we can integrate with RMF using a Fleet Adapter to control and communicate with the mobile robots via the fleet manager.
+Mobile robots in production settings are often controlled and monitored as a fleet, with a central fleet management system keeping things in check.
+For this configuration, we will focus on how we can integrate mobile robots with RMF using a Fleet Adapter to control and communicate with the mobile robots via their respective fleet manager.

 We have identified 4 different levels of control when working with fleets of mobile robots, namely,